 Now that the cream mixture is finallyyy chilled enough, freeze it in an ice cream maker according to the manufacturer’s instructions.

-And when ice cream is almost frozen, mix in 1 t vanilla, the strawberries and blueberries and 1 C marshmallow fluff.
+And when ice cream is almost frozen, mix in 1 tsp vanilla, the strawberries and blueberries, and 1 cup marshmallow fluff.
 You can find the recipe for marshmallow fluff and see the step-by-step photos here.
-Hint: it’s so easy!
+Hint: it's so easy!

 When ice cream is frozen, remove to airtight containers and place in freezer for at least 4 hours to continue to harden.

 Yup, more waiting.
 But worth it!!
-Because this is what you end up with:
+Because you end up with this beautiful strawberry blueberry ice cream:

 Yup, a giant bowl of happiness!
 Ugh that sounded so cheesy, but doesn't ice cream make you happy?
 Especially now that you're an adult and you can keep as much of it in the freezer as you want and serve yourself as big of a bowl as you want.
 As often as you want.